Antonio417/Computer_Vision_and_Machine_Learning_Portfolio/Computer Vision/K-means/README.md

 3. Make k Clusters
 4. Compute New Centroid of Each Cluster

+#### Notes: Data points are assigned to their corresponding cluster based on euclidean distance to each centroids.
+The shortest distance shows which cluster it belongs to.

 ## Result:
 Images below are results from doing K-Means clustering with 4 centroids and 5 iterations, where the first image shows results from random centroid and second image shows the output image after K-Means clustering.